rune/rune/README.md

 ## Contributing

-We'd really appreciate your help in making Dusk as useful as possible for everyone wanting to make a multiplayer game.
+We'd really appreciate your help in making Rune as useful as possible for everyone wanting to make a multiplayer game.
 Don't hesitate to open an issue or PR.
-If you find Dusk interesting, then please star and share the repo.
+If you find Rune interesting, then please star and share the repo.

 <div align="center">
 <picture>